 - Business stock

 - Proportion of the population who are educated to NVQ4+ level

-Gross Value Added (GVA) (PDF, 446.1 KB) is a key measure of economic wealth generation within a local area and is the measure preferred by the Office for National Statistics to assess the economic health of an area.
+Gross Value Added (GVA) (PDF, 1.3 MB) is a key measure of economic wealth generation within a local area and is the measure preferred by the Office for National Statistics to assess the economic health of an area.

 The Kent labour force profile (PDF, 234.4 KB) shows information about the level of economic activity, self-employment, occupational and industrial structure and qualifications of Kent's resident labour force.

 The East of England Forecasting Model (EEFM) provides forecasts at local authority district level for the east and south east of England.
 Figures include employees by residence and workplace, and employment sector as well as labour productivity, GVA (total and per capita).
 These forecasts are available on the Cambridgeshire Insight website.